takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.51.23 <br>
+    ・ Fixed a problem with SquadList being collapsed. <br>
+    ・ Fixed a problem where when changing the 5-count sound setting, the volume adjustment point remained grayed out or was not grayed out when going through "adjust to game". <br>
+    ・ "!" mark displayed externally in the score acquisition round. mark coordinates adjusted. <br>
+    ・ Enable or disable creative thumbnail replacement. <br>
+    ・ Other secret settings added. <br>

   ○ 4.51.22 <br>
     ・ Because there was a problem with the borders of the creative thumbnail display remaining visible in some environments, the setting to make the corners rounded outside of the places where they are originally displayed has been skipped. <br>